-- Current Grade Point Average (GPA) of 3.00 or higher. - Entrance examination scores: See each degree program for specific requirements - Two completed recommendation forms, submitted electronically (one must be from a CNU faculty member in the major).
+- Current Grade Point Average (GPA) of 3.00 or higher, with an exception for ENVS applicants, for whom a GPA of 3.00 or higher is recommended but not required. - Entrance examination scores: See each degree program for specific requirements - Two completed recommendation forms, submitted electronically (one must be from a CNU faculty member in the major).